vivek711chaudhary/BrandCrunch2/README.md

-# BrandCrunch - NFT Analytics Platform
+# BrandCrunch - Brand Analytics  Platform

-BrandCrunch is a comprehensive NFT analytics platform that provides detailed insights into NFT brands, contracts, and market performance.
+BrandCrunch is a comprehensive Brand Analytics  platform that provides detailed insights into NFT brands, contracts, and market performance.
 The platform uses AI-powered analysis to deliver actionable insights and recommendations.

 ## Features